Seeing how PUBG easily smashed Steam’s peak user record more than once, I’m sure you’ve wondered if PUBG for Mac will ever happen.

 After all, Playerunknown’s Battlegrounds (or PUGB, in short) runs on Unreal Engine 4, the same engine used by other Battle Royale shooters available on Mac.
 So why no MacOS support?

-These questions are usually left unanswered, but this time Brendan Green, the game’s creator himself, answered.
-Too bad it wasn’t what we wanted to hear… In an interview during this year’s Gamescom, when asked if there would be a Linux version, this is what he had to say (translated using Google Chrome):
+Such a question is usually left unanswered, but this time Brendan Green, the game’s creator himself, answered.
+Too bad it wasn’t what we wanted to hear… In an interview at 2017’s Gamescom conference, Green said (translated using Google Chrome):